 - 2 tablespoons maple syrup

 - 2 tablespoons apple cider vinegar

-In a medium bowl, stir together the soy sauce (or tamari), maple syrup, and vegetable broth.
-Marinate the tempeh in it for at least 15 minutes, making sure all the tempeh gets covered.
+- In a medium bowl, whisk together the soy sauce, maple syrup, apple cider vinegar, spicy brown mustard and vegetable broth.
+Add the sliced tempeh and marinate for at least 15 minutes and up to 24 hours.
+Make sure to reserve the marinade.

 - Add the veggies and marinated tempeh to a parchment paper lined baking sheet.
 Drizzle with olive oil, salt and pepper, and 2-3 tablespoons tempeh marinade.
 Toss to combine.

 - Spread the vegetables and tempeh in a thin layer on the sheet pan so that they aren't overlapping.
 Roast at 400 degrees F for 35 minutes total on the middle oven rack.
 After 15 minutes, remove from the oven and drizzle with 2-3 more tablespoons of marinade.
 Stir the veggies around to promote even cooking.